-Hiscox did just that during the Dawson College shooting in Montreal; the historic presidential election in the United States that put Barack Obama in office; the state funeral of former Governor-General Romeo Leblanc; the deadly Cougar helicopter crash in the Atlantic off St. John's, Nfld.: the Royal Wedding of Will and Kate; and the Diamond Jubilee celebrations for Queen Elizabeth II.
+Hiscox did just that during the Dawson College shooting in Montreal; the shooting deaths of three RCMP officers in Moncton, NB; the nursing home fire in l'Isle Verte, QC; the historic presidential election in the United States that put Barack Obama in office; the state funeral of former Governor-General Romeo Leblanc; the deadly Cougar helicopter crash in the Atlantic off St. John's, Nfld.; the Royal Wedding of Will and Kate; and the Diamond Jubilee celebrations for Queen Elizabeth II.

 On stories like that, Hiscox is able to draw from her prior extensive and varied experience as a network reporter.

 Before she moved into the morning studio, Hiscox was out in the field.
 She was based in Toronto for three years as a reporter for CBC News: The National and also travelled abroad, covering international stories for the program.
-She has worked extensively out of CBC's bureaus in Washington and London, England and was part of CBC's coverage team at five consecutive Olympic Games, in Athens, Turin, Beijing, Vancouver and London.
+She has worked extensively out of CBC's bureaus in Washington and London, England and has been part of CBC's coverage team at six consecutive Olympic Games, in Athens, Turin, Beijing, Vancouver, London and Sochi, as well as the 2015 Pan Am Games in Toronto.

 Hiscox began her broadcasting career in 1982.
 Her first job was as a disc jockey at the radio station in her hometown of Owen Sound, Ont.
 She worked in radio throughout university and for the first few years after graduation, before moving into television in 1991.
 She has worked both as a reporter and anchor in Southwestern Ontario, Toronto, Halifax and Montreal.